apache/spark/docs/structured-streaming-kafka-integration.md

 ### Details on timestamp offset options

 The returned offset for each partition is the earliest offset whose timestamp is greater than or equal to the given timestamp in the corresponding partition.
-The behavior varies across options if the matched offset doesn't exist - check the description of each option.
+The behavior varies across options if Kafka doesn't return the matched offset - check the description of each option.

 Spark simply passes the timestamp information to <code>KafkaConsumer.offsetsForTimes</code>, and doesn't interpret or reason about the value.
 For more details on <code>KafkaConsumer.offsetsForTimes</code>, please refer <a href="https://kafka.apache.org/21/javadoc/org/apache/kafka/clients/consumer/KafkaConsumer.html#offsetsForTimes-java.util.Map-">javadoc</a> for details.